iestyn-lewis/dxpl/index.md

 Please contact me:  <a href="mailto:iestyn.lewis@gmail.com">iestyn.lewis@gmail.com</a>

-The latest firmware version is 1.00.
+The latest firmware version is 2.01.
 To determine your device's firmware version, unplug your DXPL and plug it back in again.
 Immediately after the DXPL "splash" appears, your firmware version will be displayed.

 ### Firmware Version History

-* 1.00 - Initial version.
+* 2.01 - Initial release version.